Holidaying In An EV – Our Guide For A UK Winter Road Trip

 Although still in trial mode, V2G has the potential to be game-changing – enabling consumers to control when their vehicle charges and take advantage of the lowest energy rates, power their house with unused energy from their vehicle, and even sell excess energy back to the grid.
 According to Which?’s calculations, it could cover the majority of the running costs for an electric car.

-And if you’re looking to electrify your fleet, or offer workplace charging, you will most definitely need to consider the costs of charging units.
+If you’re looking to electrify your fleet, or offer workplace charging, you will most definitely need to consider the costs of charging units.
 The cost of EV chargers will vary depending on the charge speed you want, ranging from hundreds to thousands.
 But government discounts are available to businesses, enabling you to get a £350 discount on each socket, for up to a total of 40 sockets.

 To qualify for the grant, businesses need to use a supplier (such as Mer) approved by the Office for Zero Emission Vehicles (OZEV) – formerly OLEZ.